 Children in KS2 take all of the skills learnt in KS1 and build on them by applying them in game type situations.
 Within these lessons we look to develop understanding of each particular sport and the tactics/techniques to achieve the best outcome.
 We also provide Outdoor Adventure Activities in Key Stage 2 with a range of therapeutic and whole class interventions which every child has the opportunity to access.

-As part of our Key Stage 2 PE curriculum, Year 4 go to Eccles Leisure Centre for a term and a half to learn how to swim.
+As part of our Key Stage 2 PE curriculum, Year 4 participate in swimming lessons for half the academic year to learn how to swim.
 The aim for our children is to be safe, competent and confident swimmers by the time they leave the school, this means they will be able to swim 25m confidently, know how to to keep safe in the water and be able to perform a competent self-rescue.
 We are currently working to address the challenge of every child being able to meet the minimum national curriculum requirements.
 As our local area has a high number of canals and other bodies of water, as a school we are very passionate about meeting these targets.

 To address this and provide a consistent approach, we have a designated "swimming champion" who has a passion for young people learning how to swim.
 We are proud that we have Mrs Adams, one of our LSA's, who has gladly taken on this role.
 Mrs Adams not only helps to organise these swimming sessions, but is also associated with Eccles Amateur Swimming Association and encourages the participation of children in taking up swimming outside of school time.